Trucking Image

 (Waabi Research Publications)

-'Asymetric Self-Play' is a learning setup Waabi designed to train the company's AI, where a "teacher-student" framework, through iteration - allows the system to scale its capabilities & adaptation in complex scenarios.
+'Asymetric Self-Play' is a learning setup designed to train Waabi's AI using a teacher-student framework that scales its capabilities in complex scenarios.

-A scalable proficiency to reconstruct quality scenes from lidar input is the cornerstone in autonomous trucking development.
-Waabi positioned itself as not only a computationally efficient pioneer in the space, but also cost effective.
+A scalable proficiency in reconstructing quality scenes from lidar input is the cornerstone of autonomous trucking development.

 Sources: